jacoblapworth/akahu-sdk-swift/src/react/input.md

 	/>
 </div>
 ```

 ### Clear button

 For some inputs, such as search bars, you may want to add a clear button so users can easily remove the typed in text.
 Passing in the `hasClearButton` prop will add a clear button which appears when the input isn't empty, and will clear the field when clicked.

 When using the `hasClearButton` functionality, the consuming application should not be managing the input value manually.
-When the clear button is clicked, it will trigger an `onChange` event with the property `target: statefulInput.inputNode`.
+When the clear button is clicked, it will trigger an `onChange` event with the parameter `{target: statefulInput.inputNode}`.

 ```
 const search = require ('@xero/xui-icon/icons/search').default;